-If you are a junior or senior in college currently studying computer science, there may also be opportunities for you to participate in a teacher's assistant role.
+If you are currently pursuing a CS degree, there may also be opportunities for you to participate in a teacher's assistant role.

 No. We provide teaching support through our required summer training.
 You will also be working with a certified classroom teacher to provide further guidance on interacting with students.

 No. TEALS is designed for everyone.
 If you have a CS background and want to help high schools build their capacity for teaching computer science, then TEALS is for you.
 We have been overwhelmed by the response from volunteers everywhere.
 In fact, about 85 percent of TEALS volunteers are not Microsoft employees.